How much does it cost to run a fridge freezer? Your questions answered

 The easiest way to work out how much does it cost to run a fridge freezer is to get a smart meter that can tell you in real time.
 However, if you don't have one, a simple calculation will tell you.

 First, you'll need to know how much you're spending on electricity – you can see this on your bill.
-From January 2024 the energy price cap means the cost per pence/kWh of electricity is 29p.
-We've used this figure for the calculations below to give the highest it could cost to run a fridge freezer from January onwards.
+From July 2024 the energy price cap means the maximum electricity will cost you is 22.36 pence/kWh, rounded up to 23p for the benefits of this article.
+We've used this figure for the calculations below to give the highest it could cost to run a fridge freezer from July onwards.

 The main factors that affect how much energy a fridge freezer uses are its efficiency rating, features, and its type.
 Roughly, the larger the appliance, the more energy it’ll require.
 This means that a small F-rated fridge freezer might be more efficient than a large E-rated one, especially if the full capacity of the larger model isn’t used.